josealonso/Solidity-UsingHardhat/README.md

 We'll be building, deploying, and connecting to a couple of basic smart contracts:

 - A contract for creating and updating a message on the Ethereum blockchain.
-- A contract for minting tokens, which allows the owner of the contract to send tokens to others and to read the token balances, and lets owners of the new tokens also send them to others.

 We will also build out a React front end that will allow a user to:

 - Read the greeting from the contract deployed to the blockchain
 - Update the greeting
-- Send the newly minted tokens from their address to another address
-- Once someone has received tokens, allow them to also send their tokens to someone else
-- Read the token balance from the contract deployed to the blockchain

 ### Ethereum development environment